 - Consider seeking mentorship from faculty, senior researchers, or industry professionals who can guide your research journey.

-- Investigate UF’s Center for Undergraduate Research to see if you qualify for programs like the University Scholars Program, CURBS, or other faculty-led initiatives.
+- Investigate UF’s Center for Undergraduate Research to see if you qualify for programs like the

 - Look for research-based courses that will provide hands-on experience, like independent studies, research methods, or capstone courses.